Danny Jones (film)

 Danny Jones is a 1972 British romantic drama film directed by Jules Bricken and starring Frank Finlay, Jane Carr and Len Jones.
+It was wriiten by James Lincoln Collier, Alene Bricken and Jules Bricken, based on Collier's 1968 novel Fires of Youth.

 Plot

-Danny Jones (Len Jones) is a 17-year-old young man in Wales who lives and works with his father (Frank Finlay).
-When their carpentry and plumbing operation takes them to a boarding school, Danny meets an 18-year-old girl there called Angie (Jane Carr).
+Danny Jones is a 17-year-old young man in Wales who lives and works with his father.
+When their carpentry and plumbing operation takes them to a boarding school, Danny meets Angie, an 18-year-old girl.
 He and Angie develop feelings for each other and eventually fall in love.

 The film focuses on Danny's relationship with Angie and his abusive, dominant father whom Angie convinces Danny to stand up to.